Mike Davis Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 - He has handled 62, or 50.4%, of his team's 123 rushing attempts this season.

-- The Falcons, who rank 28th in the NFL in points scored, have dropped back to pass 62.7% of the time while running the football 37.3% of the time.
+- The Falcons, who rank 28th in the NFL in points scored, have attempted a pass 62.7% of the time while running the football 37.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Dolphins.